sskeirik/dotfiles/README.md

 - lightweight git aliases
 - zshell + lightweight async git status prompt

+See section [Fresh Installation](#fresh-installation) for information about quickly getting a new system up-to-speed.

 # Tour

 The most interesting bits to others would probably be: